Enumeration formulas for (3, 6)-fullerenes: Introduction

+This work is related to work by J. Huijben \cite{huijben2016tetrahedral}, who independently found versions of formulas in Theorem~\ref{thm-delta}, Theorem~\ref{prop-mu}, and Lemma~\ref{lem-$(3,6)$-fullereneGraphCount} of the current paper.
+However, the current work is novel in its approach, because it uses a classification of $(3,6)$-fullerenes in terms of triples of numbers, which allows symmetry properties to be translated into simple equations in modular arithmetic.
+Unlike Huijben’s thesis, which uses Eisenstein integers and ideal counting for tetrahedral triangulations, the current work uses a more elementary approach that involves only basic combinatorial and arithmetic arguments.
+The current work gives explicit formulas for counts in places where Huijben's thesis gives recursive formulas.

 In this paper, Section~\ref{sec-background} reviews background information from \cite{green2024polyhedra}.
-It describes how each trihex can be described by a triple of numbers, called a \emph{signature}.
-Each trihex has three signatures, and these three signatures are either all distinct, or they are all the same, in which case they are called \emph{coinciding signatures}.
-Section~\ref{sec-symmetry} establishes that trihexes have coinciding signatures if and only they can be drawn on a sphere with 3-fold rotational symmetry.
-Section~\ref{sec-equation} converts the problem of finding trihexes with coinciding signatures to the problem of finding solutions to the equation $x^2 + x + 1 \mod n$, where $n$ is a factor of the number of vertices.
-Section~\ref{sec-solutions} counts solutions to the equation $x^2 + x + 1 \mod n$.
-Section~\ref{sec-trihexCounts} uses this count to find the number of trihexes with $V$ vertices.
-Section~\ref{sec-mirror} gives equivalent conditions for a trihex to have mirror symmetry.
-Section~\ref{sec-trihexGraphs} gives formulas to count the number of trihexes with 3-fold rotational symmetry and / or mirror symmetry, as well as the number of graph isomorphism classes of trihexes with $V$ vertices.
-The number of graph isomorphism classes is smaller than the number of trihexes since two trihexes can be isomorphic as graphs but not equivalent to each other if they are mirror images.
+It describes how each $(3,6)$-fullerene can be described by a triple of numbers, called a \emph{signature}.
+Each $(3,6)$-fullerene has three signatures, and these three signatures are either all distinct, or they are all the same, in which case they are called \emph{coinciding signatures}.
+Section~\ref{sec-symmetry} establishes that $(3,6)$-fullerenes have coinciding signatures if and only they are equivalent to embeddings on a sphere with 3-fold rotational symmetry.
+Section~\ref{sec-equation} converts the problem of finding $(3,6)$-fullerenes with coinciding signatures to the problem of finding solutions to the equation $x^2 + x + 1 \equiv 0 \pmod{n}$, where $n$ is a factor of the number of vertices.
+Section~\ref{sec-(3,6)-fullereneCounts} uses the number of solutions to the equation $x^2 + x + 1 \equiv 0 \pmod n$ to find the number of $(3,6)$-fullerenes with $V$ vertices, as well as the number with 3-fold rotational symmetry.
+Section~\ref{sec-mirror} gives equivalent conditions for a $(3,6)$-fullerene to have mirror symmetry.
+Section~\ref{sec-mirrorCounts} gives formulas to count the number of $(3,6)$-fullerenes with $V$ vertices with mirror symmetry, as well as the number with both mirror and 3-fold rotational symmetry.
+Section~\ref{sec-(3,6)-fullereneGraphs} gives the number of graph isomorphism classes of $(3,6)$-fullerenes with $V$ vertices.
+The number of graph isomorphism classes is smaller than the number of $(3,6)$-fullerenes since two $(3,6)$-fullerenes can be isomorphic as graphs but not equivalent to each other if they are mirror images.
+Section~\ref{sec-examples} offers sample computations and a table of counts.
+With the exception of parts of Sections \ref{sec-(3,6)-fullereneGraphs} and \ref{sec-examples}, all enumerations are of oriented embeddings, i.e. chiral map-classes, not just abstract graphs.